niamu/tenmile/README.md

 - Try to start your recording from a *quiet* moment in the game (e.g. character standing still in a safe position).
 This will make it easier for viewers riffing on your quote to assume control without immediately exceeding the quote bounds.
 Relatedly, let go of all controls before starting a recording so that the recording doesn't begin with one of the buttons stuck down unexpectedly.

-### "Why is the quote file larger that I expect?"
+### Quote File Structure and Size

 During recording of a quote, you might see that you've accessed 1.5KB of ROM.
-However, the final quote file is 35KB -- what happened?
+However, the final quote file might be 35KB -- what happened?

 The quote file is larger for two big reasons.
-First, beyond including the slice of ROM data needed to play back your quote, we also include a snapshot of the Game Boy emulator's dynamic elements (e.g. unabridged RAM and other )
+First, beyond including the slice of ROM data needed to play back your quote, we also include a snapshot of the Game Boy emulator's dynamic elements (e.g. unabridged RAM and other platform/cartridge state), an image of the screen at the first moment of your quote, and the recording of your inputs over time.
+We also include detailed information about the shape of the ROM slice so that we can keep others on the rails when they are riffing on your quote.

+We also include more ROM bytes than just those that are touched during your recording.
+We include a subset of the ROM header (capturing the name of the game, the cartridge hardware type, etc.).
+Additionally, we include ROM bytes in pages/chunks larger with a granularity larger than a single byte.
+This creates quotes that are more robust to variation when riffing.
+By analogy to quoting text, we try to expand your quote out to the nearest paragraph boundary.
+We don't really know what counts as a paragraph, so we use fixed size memory pages as a crude proxy.

+If you rename the `.png` quote file to `.zip`, most unzipping tools will be able to show you the extra data encoded inside the quote file.
+A `README.md` file included inside the zip provides more detailed information about how your specific relates to the original ROM.

 ## "Is sharing playable quotes legal?"